eric-kwok-nt/PeekingDuck_familiarization/README.md

 ![Illustration for passenger counting](./images/passenger_counting_illustration.png)<br>
 There are several assumptions to this problem:
 1. Perspective of the camera remains constant
-2. Passengers only boards the bus from the rightside (image's perspective).
+2. Passengers only boards the bus from the right-side (image's perspective)
 3. Boarding only when the bus stops
 4. Passengers who boarded the bus do not alight in the same bus stop